aalu1418/chromeExtension-newTab/README.md

   - Feels like temperature (on ```Now``` only)
   - Precipitation probability
   - Wind data
+  - Phases of the moon
+  - Humidity
 - Set location (click on location to change)
 - More detailed weather icon usage (icons change depending on current time and/or precipitation time)

 Future features:
-- Humidity
-- Phase of moon
-- Better handling of location strings for city/state/etc
 - TTC alerts for Toronto location (using twitter API - be change twitter subscription?)
+- Better toggle for buttons (turn into X & click out instead of onMouseLeave)
 - Custom colors
 - Toggle units